-When an employee leaves or has been fired from your organization, you are left with the problem of how to handle the data stored within their Google account.
+G Suite data migration is highly recommended when an employee leaves or has been fired from your organization, to help you tackle the problem of how to handle the data stored within his Google account.
 While some administrators may be tempted to delete the account for security reasons, this is usually not the best option as there may be vital files and emails stored within G Suite.

 Once the account is deleted from Google, all files and data that were stored there are gone forever.
 If you discover that a vital business document was in a deleted user’s account, there is no way to retrieve it.
 Additionally, access to apps such as Google Analytics or AdWords may be lost if that employee was the primary user for these services.